 If you think the tools up until now seemed a little too simple, cFIREsim is going to add a little complexity to your life.

-The minimum data it needs to work is your retirement year (year you retire), the retirement end year (when your retirement ends – probably with death), plus your portfolio amount and yearly spending.
-It is all typical data you'd need to know to use a calculator.
+The minimum data it needs to work is your retirement year (the year you retire), the retirement end year (when your retirement ends – probably with death), plus your portfolio amount and yearly spending.
+It is all typical data you’d need to know to use a calculator.